p1ng-request/docs/templates/Notion/Notion_Generate_Google_Sheets_rows_for_new_items_in_Notion_database.md

 **Author:** [Pooja Srivastava](https://www.linkedin.com/in/pooja-srivastava-in/)

-Here, you will create new row in your Google Sheets spreadsheet for new items your Notion database.
+**Description:** This notebook allows users to automatically generate Google Sheets rows for new items added to a database using Notion.

 ## Input